Listen to the podcast:

 A helpful way for me to think about pride is by using the analogy of weeds growing out of a flower pot.
-You could say that pride is like the dirt in the container, while the specific sins are the various weeds that grow out of the soil.
+You could say that pride is like the container’s dirt, while the specific sins are the various weeds that grow out of the soil.
 In this illustration, pride is the fertile “soil of the heart” from which the specific “weeds of sin” grow.

-It is more helpful for someone to tell me the form of pride that they observe in my life than for them to say that I’m a proud man.
-I know that I’m proud, but the best help will tease out the specific kinds that they see in me.
-When my friends point out the specifics of my sin, I have a better chance of going to God to receive his forgiveness and cleansing for my sinfulness (1 John 1:9).
+It is more helpful for someone to tell me the form of pride they observe in my life than to say that I’m a proud man.
+I know that I’m proud, but the best help will tease out the specific kinds they see.
+When my friends point out my sin’s specifics, I have a better chance of going to God to receive his forgiveness and cleansing for my sinfulness (1 John 1:9).

-Being non-specific about my sin is like telling me to go west, but not giving me a specific destination.
-I would point my wagon toward the setting sun and strike the mules to get them going, but without a clear goal in mind, I would only be heading somewhere toward the Pacific Ocean.
+Being non-specific about my sin is like telling me to go west but not giving me a specific destination.
+I would point my wagon toward the setting sun and strike the mules to get them going, but I would only be heading somewhere toward the Pacific Ocean without a clear goal in mind.

-For me to be sufficiently helped I need the specifics.
+For you to sufficiently help me change, I need the specifics.
 The gospel is ready, willing, and able to cleanse me from all my pride-generated sin.
 Tell me exactly what to put off so I can put it behind me, renew my mind, and put on the Christlike life (Ephesians 4:22-24).

-It is not unusual to hear the counselors, small group leaders, and pastors that I train say that they need to repent of pride, or they may talk about someone they are working with who needs to repent of pride.
-While their assessment is an accurate assessment, I appeal to them to be more specific in their observations by asking God to reveal to them what manifestations of pride they are observing in those they are serving.
+It is not unusual to hear the counselors, small group leaders, and pastors that I train say that they need to repent of pride or talk about someone they are working with who needs to repent of pride.
+While their assessment is accurate, I appeal to them to be more specific in their observations by asking God to reveal what manifestations of pride they are observing in those they are serving.

 The next time someone says you are proud, be sure to thank them for caring for your soul.
 But do not let him off the hook.
 Make him tell you exactly how he sees your pride working out in your life.
 A true friend will work with you in the specifics of your issues.
-Between the two of you, you should be able to get down to the nitty-gritty of your sin so you can fully repent.
+Between the two of you, you should be able to get down to your sin’s nitty-gritty so you can fully repent.